plaksiy/slick-akka-http/README.md

 It supports the following features:

-* Generic Data Access layer, create a DAL with crud for an entity with just one line
+* Generic Data Access layer, using [slick-repo](https://github.com/gonmarques/slick-repo)
-* Models as case classes and slick models, independent from database driver and profile
-* Multiple database types configured in properties file (h2 and postgresql for instance)
 * Cake pattern for DI
 * Spray-json to parse json
-* Tests for DAL
-* tests for routes
+* Tests for routes

 Utils: